 ITS has compiled the following FAQs to give members of the Loyola Law School community a fully rounded understanding of why the campus is migrating from Gmail to Microsoft and how the migration will affect your work routine.
 Additional questions and answers will be posted as we conduct pilot migrations and speak with end users.

-If you can't find the information you're looking for, please email the ITS Help Desk (firstname.lastname@example.org).
+If you can't find the information you're looking for, please email the ITS Service Desk (firstname.lastname@example.org).

 Frequently Asked Questions

 - Who made this decision?
 Why was it made?

 - What are the benefits of Microsoft 365?